zaari/garta/README.md

 # Garta &emsp; [![Travis Build Status](https://travis-ci.org/zaari/garta.svg?branch=master)](https://travis-ci.org/zaari/garta) [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-Garta is a geography application for [GTK+ 3](http://www.gtk.org/) toolkit (used by e.g. [GNOME 3 desktop environment](https://www.gnome.org/gnome-3/) on [GNU/Linux operating system](https://en.wikipedia.org/wiki/Linux)) and written in [Rust programming language](https://www.rust-lang.org/en-US/).
+Garta is a geography application for [GTK+ 3] toolkit (used by e.g. [GNOME 3 desktop environment] on [GNU/Linux operating system] and written in [Rust programming language].
+Currently the application allows you to explore tile-based world maps.
+GPX loading will be implemented with release [0.2] and saving with release 0.3.
+More future goals can be found in the roadmap, and the current state in the change log.

-## Features
-**Implemented**
-* Tiled web map viewing

-**Planned**
-* GPX track, route and waypoint visualization, analyzing and editing
-* Geo bookmarks (attractions)
-* Support for GeoRSS, GeoJSON, GeoURI and GeoTagging
-* Collaborative layers editing

-See also [Road Map](ROADMAP.md) and [Change Log](CHANGELOG.md) for more detailed goals and status.
+* [Road Map]
+* [Change Log]

 ![Garta 0.1](https://cloud.githubusercontent.com/assets/8877215/22755750/2684e262-ee4d-11e6-940d-eb54b5a9b03b.png)

 ## Installing Garta
-There are no installer or installation packages provided yet but you can build and run Garta on Linux fairly easily.
+There are no installer or installation packages provided yet but you can build and run Garta fairly easily on Linux.

 ## Building and running
 The application has the following minimum requirements at moment: